 All credit for drills must be earned at a formal training facility that meets the general criteria of NFPA 1402.
 Multiple training facilities will be recognized when drills are conducted at those facilities.
-PIAL will award credit for training props listed in the FSRS regardless of the location of those props.
+PIAL will award credit for NFPA compliant, fixed or mobile training props listed in the FSRS regardless of the location or ownership of those props.
 Credit for Training Facilities will be pro-rated based on hours used and % of members using the training facilities.